The Host-Pathogen Game: an evolutionary approach to biological competitions

-Thus, this point represents a further link between the proposed model and real biological scenarios.
-To conclude, the simplifications here introduced, for modeling a complex process, are rewarded by results that can have a biological interpretation (e.g. 'blood poisoning').
-Hence, in the light of these considerations and of the achieved outcomes, we deem relevant to point out that Evolutionary Game Theory may constitute a promising framework for studying complex biological phenomena, and we suggest that further investigations would be relevant for shedding new light on different aspects of the proposed model.
+Thus, this point represents a further link between the proposed model and biological scenarios.
+Here, it is useful to emphasize that, while in the proposed model we assume that the temperature cannot be negative, for some particular organisms nature shows a richer scenario (see~\cite{clarcke01} for further details).
+For that reason, we consider only a limited range of temperatures that, in the centigrade scale, are considered physiological for many animals, e.g. several mammalians.
+In addition, in the second case, we focused only on slow variations of the temperature.
+However, the rate of variation of the latter can be a further interesting parameter to consider in future analyses (e.g. for evaluating the effects of a thermal shock).
+To conclude, the adopted simplifications for modeling a complex process are rewarded by results that can have a biological interpretation (e.g. 'blood poisoning').
+However, considering the assumptions and the level of abstraction adopted in the model, we think that the preliminary results achieved in this work may be suitable for describing biological competitions involving very simple multicellular organisms versus bacteria.
+Therefore, further developments are required for describing the dynamics within more complex systems like vertebrates.
+Moreover, a further development of the proposed model could lie in the introduction of some form of cooperation among parasites, as can actually be observed in some real cases.
+In the light of these considerations, we deem relevant to point out that Evolutionary Game Theory may actually constitute a promising framework for analyzing also complex biological phenomena, and we suggest that further studies would be important for shedding new light on different aspects of the proposed model.